NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 # Emotions Classification: A Machine Learning Approach

-This file contains details on the implementation of an emotion classification system using EEG (electroencephalography) data.
-This project aims to recognize four emotions—neutral, happy, sad, and fear—based on real-time EEG signals of the user playing 'The Witcher 3'.
+This folder and its readme  contain the details on the implementation of an emotion classification system using EEG (electroencephalography) data.
+This part of the project aims to recognize four emotions— neutral, happy, sad, and fear — based on real-time EEG signals of the user playing 'The Witcher 3'.

-## Files and Structure

-This directory contains both the Python notebooks used to construct the data models and the Python files that connect the OpenVIBE functionality with the game modification.

-## Models

-Folder: `models`
-Contains all models used in this part of the project.

-## Decoder Implementations

-To achieve the emotion classification goal, two different decoders were initially considered: the deep learning and the machine learning approaches.
+To achieve the emotion classification goal, two different decorders were initially considered: a deep learning and a machine learning approach.
 However, since we observed the DL model to overfit the training data significantly, we further developed the ML approach as the most viable option for this application.

-To train the model, we used a private dataset, SEED IV, with recordings made by the BCMI laboratory.
-Once the model was pre-trained, it was "plug and play" ready.
-The ML model will be further discussed below.

-# Dataset

-The public dataset that was used to pre-train our models is the [SEED IV dataset](https://bcmi.sjtu.edu.cn/home/seed/seed-iv.html).
-This dataset consists of 15 users' recordings across 3 sessions of 24 trials each.
-Each of these trials is an EEG recording of a total of 2 minutes 50 seconds, sampled at 200 Hz.
-The dataset contains the following split:

-- male_users: 1, 2, 6, 7, 12, 13
-- female_users: 3, 4, 5, 8, 9, 10, 11, 14, 15

-Labels:
-The labels of the three sessions for the same subjects are as follows:

-- session1_label = [1, 2, 3, 0, 2, 0, 0, 1, 0, 1, 2, 1, 1, 1, 2, 3, 2, 2, 3, 3, 0, 3, 0, 3];
-- session2_label = [2, 1, 3, 0, 0, 2, 0, 2, 3, 3, 2, 3, 2, 0, 1, 1, 2, 1, 0, 3, 0, 1, 3, 1];
-- session3_label = [1, 2, 2, 1, 3, 3, 3, 1, 1, 2, 1, 0, 2, 3, 3, 0, 2, 3, 0, 0, 2, 0, 1, 0];

-Each trial label corresponds to:
-- 0: neutral
-- 1: sad
-- 2: fear
-- 3: happy
+In what follows, the different steps in the emotion pipeline are explained: the preprocessing, the machine learning decoder (including feature extraction and classification) and the pre-training.

 ## Preprocessing

 As the raw EEG data may contain drift, high-frequency noise, and/or powerline noise, the EEG data is first bandpass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.
 After this, the EEG data is epoched into 4-second windows with a 50% overlap.
 This data is then transferred to the model pipeline discussed below.

 ## Machine Learning Decoder

-In the machine learning pipeline, components were designed to work together meticulously.
-The feature extraction step takes place, where Power Spectral Density (PSD) features and Differential Entropy features were computed over 8 channels and across 5 frequency bands.
-The frequency bands are as follows: `bands = ['Delta', 'Theta', 'Alpha', 'Sigma', 'Beta']`.
+Following preprocessing and preceding classification, the relevant features are extracted to facilitate emotion recognition from EEG data.
+This project employs Power Spectral Density (PSD) features and Differential Entropy features, which are computed across 8 EEG channels and 5 frequency bands: Delta, Theta, Alpha, Sigma, and Beta.

-In the last step, a gradient-boosted classifier with grid search is trained on all the subjects' epochs' extracted features.
+### Feature extraction
+Power Spectral Density (PSD): PSD measures the power distribution of the EEG signal as a function of frequency.
+It provides insights into the energy present in different frequency bands, which is crucial for understanding the underlying neural activity associated with different emotional states.

+Differential Entropy: Differential entropy is a measure derived from information theory that quantifies the complexity or unpredictability of the EEG signal.
+It provides a robust measure of signal variability and is particularly useful in characterizing the non-linear dynamics of brain activity.
+Higher entropy values indicate more irregular and complex brain activity, which can be linked to specific emotional states.

+### Classification
+After feature extraction, a gradient-boosted classifier is trained on the extracted features from all subjects' epochs.
+Gradient boosting is a powerful ensemble learning technique that builds a strong predictive model by combining multiple weak learners.
+To optimize the model's performance, a grid search is employed to systematically explore the hyperparameter space and identify the best combination of parameters.

+## Pre-training the model

+The public dataset [SEED IV dataset](https://bcmi.sjtu.edu.cn/home/seed/seed-iv.html) was used to pre-train our models.
+Once pre-trained, the model could be used in a "plug-and-play" manner.

+The dataset consists of 15 users' recordings across 3 sessions of 24 trials each.
+Each of these trials is an EEG recording of a total of 2m50s, sampled at 200 Hz.
+The dataset includes 6 male subjects and 9 female subjects, each experiencing the four different states of emotions for which we aimed to build the classifier.

+## Results and future plans
-Since the 8-channel EEG Ant Neuro headset is used, the performance of the model is 66%, because these channels do not all contain relevant information to classify the data.
+After transitioning to the 8-channel EEG Ant Neuro headset, we achieved a limited model's performance of 66%, as not all channels provide relevant information for accurate classification.
 However, if a 64-channel headset were to be used, this accuracy could be further enhanced.